10 High-Fiber Foods to Add to Your Diet

 • Though it is not digested, fiber is essential to digestion and overall gut health.

-• OLIPOP is a healthy, functional beverage with more than 15 flavors.
+• OLIPOP is a better-for-you, functional beverage.
 Our ingredients include a blend of soluble, prebiotic fibers that help support gut health.

 We make refreshing emails, too.